Geetha63/MS-Teams-Scripts/TeamsOwnerMembers details/Readme.md

   1. To connet the MicrosoftTeams will prompt you for credentials, provide the adminstrative credentials.
   2. It will get the available Teams in the tenant
   3. After getting the available teams in tanant,script will fetch the Owner and members of each team\
- Then exports the details of Teams in your tenant to a .csv file.
+ Then exports the details of Teams in your tenant to a .csv file,**Output.csv** will store in the current folder.
 # Example
  ```bash
  Get-Teamuser -GroupId 5e4aac3a-2547-4645-bb56-dafdb8733ccd -Role Member